glue-viz/glue-experimental-plugins/README.md

-# glue-experimental-tools
-Experimental externally-defined tools for glue to explore how we can improve the API for creating custom tools
+# Experimental plugins for glue

 Once this package is installed, experimental plugins can be registered by giving the path to the plug-ins as e.g.